R. A. Jones: Personal life

 Jones married Emma Julia Pedley in 1878 in Stoke-on-Trent.
 The couple had two sons, Edward Cecil and Arthur Percy.
 In 1907, Jones put forward that the borough of Southend-on-Sea should change its name to Thamesmouth.
 The campaign failed but he named his house on Clifftown Parade after his idea.
 Emma died in November 1912.
 In 1919, Jones was made the second ever Honorary Freeman of Southend-on-Sea because of his philanthropy, while in 1920 he was awarded an MBE for his wartime roles during World War I. Jones died at the age of 75, on 23 May 1925 and his funeral saw the town turn out in force along the procession route, with the service taking place at St. John's the Baptist, with his body being interred at Priory Park.
 Two years after his death, a memorial oak chancel screen, designed by Sir Charles Nicholson was installed in his memory at St. John's the Baptist.

-Jones' son, Edwin Cecil, followed his father with his philanthropy and service to the town, serving on the council from 1941 to 1954 and was made a Honorary Freeman of the town in 1955, subsequently also being awarded an MBE.
+Jones' son, Edwin Cecil, followed his father with his philanthropy and service to the town, serving on the council from 1941 to 1954 and was made an Honorary Freeman of the town in 1955, subsequently also being awarded an MBE.